Thai court to try activist for sharing BBC story about king

 Critics of the lese majeste law, known as Article 112, say it is used to silence political dissidents.
-The military regime that took power in a 2014 coup has especially cracked down on commentary on the internet.
+Jatupat is a prominent member of Dao Din, a small student organization that has held public protests against the military government.
+Since the army took power in a 2014 coup, it has especially cracked down on commentary on the internet.

 In Jatupat's case, he was the only person charged for the BBC story, although it was shared by more than 2,000 other people.

 The authorities have warned that even "shares" - links to a posting, rather than the content itself - could be considered a violation of the law.
 Jatupat had also posted several passages from the BBC Thai story.